Innoble/playground-aez0swj4/statement.md

 ## Why does this work at all?

 The first few search iterations every pod will select nodes randomly, or just very badly.
-That means all evaluations are relatively bad and untrustworthy.
+That means all evaluations are bad and untrustworthy.
 At some point, pods will start "discovering" better moves.
 This will lead to several things happening.

 1) Your better moves will be evaluated as better moves, meaning they are more likely to be picked next time (by UCB formula)
-2) The parts of the evaluation that contain opponent state information (travelled distance and such) will be scored more accurately
+2) The parts of the evaluation that contain opponent-state information (travelled distance and such) will be scored more accurately
 3) Because of better opponent prediction, your own moves are scored more accurately.

 This has great potential for convergence to an optimal series of moves for all pods.
 If player 1's runner pod has found a good path, player